 Chair - email@example.com

 Cathy Kahlow has been a resident of Snyderville Basin since 2006.
 She loves living here because of the wonderful recreation opportunities available.
 She is excited to work on the Board and has over 30 years experience in public land recreation, trails, wilderness, and interpretive program administration throughout National Forests in the west.
 Her passion for outdoor recreation started with municipal government recreation and led to working with the National Park Service and later, the U.S. Forest Service.
-Currently she is in executive leadership serving as District Ranger for the Salt Lake District.
+Currently she is a National Program Manager for National Forest System developed recreation sites.
 Cathy is married and has two grown children that also live in Park City.

 Clerk - firstname.lastname@example.org